vm6502q/qrack.github.io/docs/api/coherent_unit.rst

 There's two primary implementations of a ``CoherentUnit``:

-.. doxygenenum:: Qrack::CoherentUnitEngine
+.. doxygenenum:: CoherentUnitEngine

 These enums can be passed to an allocator to create a ``CoherentUnit`` of that specified implementation type:

-.. doxygenfunction:: Qrack::CreateCoherentUnit
+.. doxygenfunction:: CreateCoherentUnit

 Constructors
 ------------